Tallahassee (The Office): Synopsis

 In Scranton, the office is left without a receptionist.
-Not wanting to get roped into being receptionist again, Pam Halpert (Jenna Fischer) defies Andy Bernard's (Ed Helms) orders to answer the phone.
+Not wanting to get roped into being receptionist again, Pam Halpert defies Andy Bernard's orders to answer the phone.
 With the rest of the staff similarly declining to answer the phone, Andy is left with no choice but to take on the receptionist's role himself, and performs the job with unexpected gusto.
 He orders new magazines for the waiting area, cooks mini-pizzas as reception snacks, color-coordinates the desk, and brings in a mail cart to deliver mail.
-Pam and Darryl Philbin (Craig Robinson) attempt to talk him out of his newfound enjoyment, believing it to be linked to his lingering feelings for Erin, to no success.
+Pam and Darryl Philbin attempt to talk him out of his newfound enjoyment, believing it to be linked to his lingering feelings for Erin, to no success.
 At the end of the day, a caller mentions that she misses Erin, to which Andy tells her that he does too.

 Production

 "Tallahassee" was written by co-executive producer Daniel Chun, his sixth writing credit for the series after joining the writing staff in the fifth season.
 It was directed by series cinematographer Matt Sohn, his fourth directing credit for the series.
 "Tallahassee" marked the return appearance of Catherine Tate as a regular character, having previously appeared in the seventh season finale, "Search Committee" as a candidate to replace Michael as office manager.
 Tate was initially the top choice to join the cast as the manager, but due to a commitment to the West End production of the Shakespeare play, Much Ado About Nothing she was unable to join the series at the start of the season.
 Her character, Nellie is re-introduced as the Head of Special Projects for Sabre, and subsequently works in the Scranton office from "Get the Girl".
 The episode also marked the return appearance of David Koechner, who portrays Todd Packer in the series.
 He recently made a deal with NBC to do more episodes for the series and also possibly join the cast of series developer Greg Daniels's next series, Friday Night Dinner, an adaption of the British series of the same name.

 The episode also marks the ninth appearance of Lindsey Broad, who portrays Cathy, Pam's replacement during her maternity leave.
 She appeared in a recurring role for the season, after she initially appeared in "Pam's Replacement".